sSelmann/Story_protocol/monitoring/story_metrics.md

 *cosmos_tx_gas_wanted*

 Indicates the amount of gas requested in the transactions.
 Shows the gas that users estimated would be needed for their transactions.
-Value: amount of gas requested in the transactions
+Value: amount of gas requested in the transactions.
 ![image](https://github.com/user-attachments/assets/cd96ce53-1659-454f-a671-a469b5cb6912)

 ## Mempool